Growing in trust or growing in fear: you choose.

-After seven years of struggling with only my street smarts, I knew I needed something more to rely on — I needed some book smarts to round me out, so I began college in my mid-twenties.
+I'm lucky enough to be considered both book smart and street smart.
+But after years of struggling with only street smarts, I knew I needed something more to rely on — I needed book smarts to round me out, so I began college in my mid-twenties.

 1. You have self-confidence as your best accessory.

 I've felt more confident in all my pursuits since I gained book smarts.
-I have bona fide knowledge to back me up, which makes me feel more legit and qualified for any work-related experiences, and also in general everyday situations.
+I have bonafide knowledge to back me up, which makes me feel more legit and qualified for any work-related experiences, and also in general everyday situations.

 Street smarts were never reliable when it came to feeling prepared and confident as I walked into unfamiliar situations.
-Instead of feeling like I'm building a house out of straw that could tumble at any moment, with my book smarts I feel like what I'm building has a solid foundation.
+Instead of feeling like I'm building a house out of straw that could tumble at any moment, with my book smarts, I feel like what I'm building has a solid foundation.

 2. You don't have to worry about being disproved.

-My street smarts could always be disproved by someone else who happened to be more street savvy.
-It was a dog-eat-dog lifestyle where I could trust no one.
 With book smarts, once you got it, you got it.
 When you have actual, verifiable knowledge to back you up, no one can come along and knock your facts on their face.

-With street smarts, you feel like you're always on the defensive, but with book smarts you can relax and rely on the knowledge to do the work.
-I have proof of what I know now, but with my street smarts I was always being pushed around and proven wrong.
+With street smarts, you feel like you're always on the defensive, but with book smarts, you can relax and rely on the knowledge to do the work.
+I have proof of what I know now, but with my street smarts, I was always being pushed around and proven wrong.

 3. You have proof of your success.

 I'm a more productive member of society with my education and knowledge.
 I can go out into the world and really make a difference as opposed to when I had only my street smarts.

 I had to go out and hustle to make a buck.
-I was never sure how long any one gravy boat was going to float.
+I was never sure how long any single gravy boat was going to float.
 It's a whole different playing field when I have those pieces of paper hanging on my wall to prove what I'm capable of.

 4. You never stop learning.

-Street smarts helped to me to survive in the moment, but book smarts will help me in the long run.
+Street smarts helped me to survive in the moment, but book smarts will help me in the long run.
 Street smart living is all about teetering on the edge of a great abyss of temporary success or accidental total destruction.
 My book smarts, however, have given me solid, long-term knowledge that will never change.

-Street smarts can only take you so far down the street, but book smarts build upon book smarts.
+Street smarts can only take you so far down the road, but book smarts build upon book smarts.
 You get smarter and smarter, enabling you to grow.
 And let's face it, book smart is something you can bank on, while street smart is more of a fly-by-the-seat-of-your-pants level of value.

 5. You can actually have a career you enjoy.